ijustlikemessingwithgitnstuff/testing/README.md

 There is currently no way to disable this type of autolinking.
 See [issue 996](https://code.google.com/p/support/issues/detail?id=996).<br>
 <br>
-<code>For example: Please add a comment on issue 123 rather than adding more review comments to r456.
+<code>For example: Please add a comment on issue 123 rather than adding more review comments to r456. <br>
 </code>

 Renders as: Please add a comment on [issue 123](https://code.google.com/p/support/issues/detail?id=123) rather than adding more review comments to [r456](https://code.google.com/p/support/source/detail?r=456).<br>